Skip to content

 Lourette Joubert

-• Over 25 years of experience in conservation and biodiversity fields within Zimbabwe, South Africa and Zambia and experience with carbon project development and monitoring
+• Over 25 years of experience in conservation and biodiversity fields in Southern Africa, and in carbon project development

 • Focus on GIS analysis incorporated with Monitoring and Evaluation